lens-protocol/modules/README.md

 1. `forge test` will compile and run the Foundry tests suite.

+### Foundry tests against forks

+1. Edit `TESTING_FORK` .env variable to be one of `mainnet/testnet/sandbox` and fill the rest of .env (`FOUNDRY` section)
+2. Run `forge test` to fork the chosen network and test against existing LensHub contracts.

 ## Coverage

 1. `npm run coverage` for Hardhat coverage report